LeonardoBAlmeida/3D-Scenario/README.md

 # 3D-Scenery
-An 3D scenery for Computer Graphics discipline
+An 3D scenery for Computer Graphics discipline made in C++ using OpenGl glut.h library